-A wide range of initiatives in the field of entrepreneurial education and start-up funding were implemented, most of them targeting young entrepreneurs and granted through European Social Fund and all of them were project based.
-Each of these projects had a communication budget available but none of them was specially designed to inform young entrepreneurs about the existent opportunities.
+A wide range of initiatives in the field of entrepreneurial education and start-up funding were implemented, most of them targeting young entrepreneurs and granted using European Social Fund and all of them were project based.
+Each of these projects had a communication budget, but none of them was specially designed to inform young entrepreneurs about the existent opportunities.

 For example, 'Trial Firms, the first step for a career' has been implemented by the Romanian Business Association of Young Entrepreneurs with funds from the European Social Fund through the Human Capacity Development Sectoral Operational Programme and targeted 500 high school students that received training and counselling in order to pilot a trial firm.
 The project has been implemented in 2015 and followed several other projects of the organisations having the same targets.